linroger/Finance-Notes-and-Marginalia/Financial Instruments/Lecture Notes- Financial Instruments/Teaching Note 8-American Options.md

 ## MULTI STEP TREE: DOES IT WORK?

-- Consider the relative [[Arbitrage Pricing of Derivatives|pricing]] of S&P 500 options (European) and S&P 100 options (American)
+- Consider the relative [pricing](../../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%207/Arbitrage%20Pricing%20of%20Derivatives.md) of S&P 500 options (European) and S&P 100 options (American)
 - For instance,  the 5% in the money Sep Put have (renormalized) values of$$p^{S\&P500}(1.05)=0.0491\qquad\mathrm{and}\qquad p^{S\&P100}(1.05)=0.0540$$
 - The three month interest rate is r = 0.0483 and the dividend yield around δ = 0.0191.
-- The [[A Real-Life Option Pricing Exercise|implied volatility]] that exactly prices the S&P 500 put option is σ = 0.10366
+- The [implied volatility](../../Financial%20Markets/Financial%20Engineering%20and%20Arbitrage%20in%20the%20Financial%20Markets/PART%20I%20RELATIVE%20VALUE%20BUILDING%20BLOCKS/Chapter%205%20Options%20on%20Prices%20and%20Hedge-Based%20Valuation/A%20Real-Life%20Option%20Pricing%20Exercise.md) that exactly prices the S&P 500 put option is σ = 0.10366
 - The value of the corresponding American Option is pA = 0.0529,  a little lower than the market value.

 ## MULTI STEP TREE: DOES IT WORK?
 BINOMIAL TREE MODEL